IN THIS ARTICLE

 How should I use cefazolin (Ancef, Kefzol)?

-Cefazolin is given as an injection through a needle placed into a muscle or a vein.
-Your doctor, nurse, or other healthcare provider will give you this injection.
-You may be shown how to use your medicine at home.
-Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of needles, IV tubing, and other items used in giving the medicine.
+Cefazolin is injected into a muscle or into a vein through an IV.
+You may be shown how to use an IV at home.
+Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles, syringes, IV tubing, and other items used to inject the medicine.

-Do not mix this medicine or draw your cefazolin dose into a syringe until you are ready to give yourself an injection.
+Prepare your dose in a syringe only when you are ready to give yourself an injection.

 Use each disposable needle only one time.
 Throw away used needles in a puncture-proof container (ask your pharmacist where you can get one and how to dispose of it).
 Keep this container out of the reach of children and pets.

-Use this medication for the entire length of time prescribed by your doctor.
-Your symptoms may get better before the infection is completely treated.
+Use this medicine for the full prescribed length of time.
+Your symptoms may improve before the infection is completely cleared.
+Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Cefazolin will not treat a viral infection such as the common cold or flu.

 This medication can cause you to have unusual results with certain lab tests to check for glucose (sugar) in the urine.
 Tell any doctor who treats you that you are using cefazolin.

-Store unopened cefazolin vials at room temperature, away from light, heat, and moisture.
+Store unmixed cefazolin dry powder at room temperature, away from moisture, heat, and light.

-After mixing cefazolin with a diluent, you may store the mixture in the refrigerator and use it within 10 days.
+After mixing cefazolin with a diluent, you may store the mixture in the refrigerator and use it within 7 to 10 days.
 Do not freeze.
-Do not use the mixed medication if it has any particles in it.
+Follow the storage directions on your medicine label.

 Report Problems to the Food and Drug Administration